vmware-tanzu-labs/educates-training-platform/docs/custom-resources/training-portal.md

 * ``service_account`` - The name of the service account the workshop instance runs as, and which has access to the namespace created for that workshop instance.
 * ``ingress_domain`` - The host domain under which hostnames can be created when creating ingress routes.
 * ``ingress_protocol`` - The protocol (http/https) that is used for ingress routes which are created for workshops.
+* ``services_password`` - A unique random password value for use with arbitrary services deployed with a workshop.

 The syntax for referencing one of the parameters is ``$(parameter_name)``.